dylanpeifer/deepgroebner/README.md

 ## Generating Statistics

 To generate statistics, use the `make_stats.m2` and `make_stats2.m2` scripts in the `m2/` directory.
 Run these scripts as

     M2 --script make_stats.m2 n d s consts degs homog pure samples

 where n, d, s, and samples are integers, consts, homog, and pure are 0 or 1 representing false or true, and degs is one of {uniform, weighted, maximum}.
-Output is stored in the `data/stats/` directory, and files will be appended to rather than replaced if they already exist.
+Output is stored in CSV files in the `data/stats/` directory.
+Files will be appended to rather than replaced if they already exist.

+For example, we can run the known strategies on 10000 samples from 3-20-10-weighted with

+    cd m2
+    M2 --script make_stats.m2 3 20 10 0 weighted 0 0 10000

 ## Viewing Results
 TensorBoard can be used to visualize training runs with

     tensorboard --logdir data/runs

-The statistics are aggregated and processed in Jupyter notebooks in the `notebooks/` directory.